ethereum/remix-ide/docs/remixd.md

 ### Update to the latest remixd
 Because **remixd** creates a bridge from the browser to your local filesystem, it is important that you have the latest version of script.

-For users who had installed the version of remixd from the old NPM address or for users who do not know which NPM address they had installed it from, run these 2 steps:
+For users who had installed the version of remixd from the **VERY** old NPM address or for users who do not know which NPM address they had installed it from, run these 2 steps:

 1. uninstall the old one: **npm uninstall -g remixd**
 2. install the new: **npm install -g @remix-project/remixd**

-For users who know that they have a remixd version installed from @remix-project/remixd then just run:
+**For Most Users** who know that they have a remixd version installed from @remix-project/remixd then just run:

 **npm install -g @remix-project/remixd**

-### remixd Command
+### remixd short command
+If you are NOT running Remix IDE locally - i.e. you are connected to https://remix.ethereum.org, https://remix-alpha.ethereum.org or https://remix-beta.ethereum.org, you can use the short remixd command.
+In a terminal, go to your working directory and then just run:

+`remixd`

+This will use the terminal's current directory as the shared directory and the shared Remix domain will be remix.ethereum.org, remix-alpha.ethereum.org, or remix-beta.ethereum.org

+If you are using Remix from localhost, then you'll need to use the full command.

+#### The full remixd command
-From the terminal, the command `remixd -s <absolute-path-to-the-shared-folder> --remix-ide <your-remix-ide-URL-instance>` <br>will start **remixd** and will share the given folder with Remix IDE.
+The command `remixd -s <absolute-path-to-the-shared-folder> --remix-ide <your-remix-ide-URL-instance>` <br>will start **remixd** and will share the given folder with Remix IDE.

 #### HTTP vs HTTPS in the remixd command
 If your browser is on https://remix.ethereum.org (**secure http**) then use https in the command:<br>